Regularized integrals and manifolds with log corners: Periods of logarithmic varieties

 \begin{example} Let $z$ be the standard coordinate on $\AF^1$.
 The log structure on $\logcyl$ is given by the monoid $\cM_{\logcyl}=\cOx{\AF^1} z^\NN \subset \cO{\AF^1}$ of monomials in $z$ with invertible coefficients.
 Its restriction to the origin gives the log variety $\logcirc$ with $\cM_{\logcirc} = \KK^\times w^\NN$ where $w = z|_{\logcirc}$ is a phantom; this log variety is often called the ``standard log point''. \end{example}

-\begin{definition} A \defn{variety with log corners} is a log variety $X$ that is \'etale-locally isomorphic to a Zariski open log subvariety of $(\logcyl)^n \times (\logcirc)^k$ where $n,k \in \NN$. \end{definition} Thus a variety with log corners is covered by charts consisting of functions $z_1,\ldots,z_n \in \cO{\uX}$ cutting out a normal crossing $\uD\subset \uX$, together with phantom elements $w_1,\ldots,w_k \in \cM_X$.
+\begin{definition} A log variety $X$ is a \defn{variety with log corners} if \'{e}tale locally it admits a strict \'{e}tale morphism to $(\logcyl)^n \times (\logcirc)^k$ for some $n,k \in \NN$. \end{definition} Thus a variety with log corners is covered by \'etale charts consisting of functions $z_1,\ldots,z_n \in \cO{\uX}$ cutting out a normal crossing $\uD\subset \uX$, together with phantom elements $w_1,\ldots,w_k \in \cM_X$.
 Globally, a variety with log corners is a log variety that is isomorphic to one of the form $X = Z \log D$ where $Z \to Y$ is the immersion of a union of strata of a normal crossing divisor $D$ in a smooth variety $Y$.

-Ordinary and weak morphisms $X \to Y$ of varieties with log corners are defined in the same fashion as for manifolds with log corners: they consist of a map $\uphi : \uX \to \uY$ of varieties over $\KK$, together with a pullback morphism of monoids $\phi^* : \uphi^{-1}\cM_{Y} \to \cM_X$, which we require to commute with $\alpha$ on all of $\cM_Y$ in the ordinary case, and commute with $\alpha$ on the submonoid $\cOx{Y} \subset \cM_Y$ in the weak case.
-See \cite{DPP:WeakMorphisms} for more details on weak morphisms in logarithmic algebraic geometry.
+Ordinary and virtual morphisms $X \to Y$ of varieties with log corners are defined in the same fashion as for manifolds with log corners.
+An ordinary morphism consists of a map $\uphi \colon \uX \to \uY$ of varieties over $\KK$ together with a pullback morphism of sheaves of monoids $\phi^* : \uphi^{-1}\cM_{Y} \to \cM_X$, which we require to be compatible with $\alpha_X$ and $\alpha_Y$.
+A virtual morphism consists of a map $\uphi\colon \uX\to \uY$ of varieties over $\KK$ together with a pullback morphism of sheaves of groups $\phi^*\colon \uphi^{-1}\cMgp_Y\to \cMgp_X$ which behaves as expected on $\cOx{Y} \subset \cMgp_Y$.
+The notion of virtual morphism was first defined in logarithmic algebraic geometry by Howell \cite{Howell2017}; see \cite{DPP:WeakMorphisms} for more details.

 Every variety with log corners $X$ has a \defn{boundary $\bdX$}, given by the pullback of the log structure along the map $\widetilde{\uD} \to\uX$, where $\widetilde{\uD}$ is the normalization of $\uD$.
 It comes equipped with a canonical morphism $\bdX \to X$, so that the iterated boundaries $\bdX[\bullet]$ form an (ordinary) $\ascat$-variety with log corners.